 Throughout his early retirement from the track, “Kelly” was constantly in the company another gelding named Spray and a dog named Charlie Potatoes.
 Charlie Potatoes had been his constant friend at the track and moved in with Kelso to Woodstock.
 When Spray died, another gelding named Pete, who had raced with the name Sea Spirit and won the 1961 Jersey Derby, took his place.
 The two former stakes winners became inseparable.
 Kelso enjoyed many different treats, but sugar and chocolate were by far his favourite.

 On October 15, 1983, twenty-six year old Kelso appeared at Belmont just prior to the Jockey Club Gold Cup.
 His appearance was in tandem with another legendary gelding who won the race three times in his career.
 This would be Forego.
-Entered in the race was another legendary gelding, John Henry.
+Entered in the race was the current star gelding, and soon to be legend, John Henry.
 These three are considered as the three greatest American geldings in the second half of the twentieth century.
 Kelso and Forego helped to lead the field onto the track for the post parade.
 The appearance by the two retired geldings was to raise money for the Thoroughbred Retirement Fund Charity.
-It would be the last public appearance made by the legendary Kelso.
+It would be the last public appearance made by Kelso.

 Kelso had always battled colic throughout his life.
 The following day after he returned home to Woodstock, he came down with a serious bout of colic.
 He was treated for his condition and he seemed to respond well, but an hour later Kelso began to tremble and was fading.
 The great Kelso died at seven pm. that evening.
 He was buried in a quiet ceremony the following day.
 Allaire du Pont was devastated and did not make a public appearance for a long time after.